MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

 <img class="img-responsive img-thumbnail blog-image" src="/img/crsmithdev_com_old.jpg"/>

-I found it usable but lacking in a few key ways, the most significant of which was that I was simply underwhlemed with the themes available for Octopress, and had little interest in building a new or heavily-modifying an existing Octopress theme.
+I found it usable but lacking in a few key ways, the most significant of which was that I was simply underwhelmed with the themes available for Octopress, and had little interest in building a new theme or heavily modifying an existing one.
 Moreover, it felt very much like a monolithic framework, into a tiny corner of which were tucked the contents of my blog.
-I realized that what I wanted was a simple engine that would handle the work of converting Markdown to HTML and stitching the results together with templates, but would otherwise stay out of the way as much as possible, impose little structure and even less of its own code on me, and give me total control over the design without relying on themeing.
+I realized that what I wanted was a simple engine that would handle the work of converting Markdown to HTML and stitching the results together with templates, but would otherwise stay out of the way as much as possible, impose little structure and even less of its own code on me, and give me total control over the design without relying on theming.

 I was also eager to address a few specific issues: